 Typescript should be double spaced, with margins justified left; 12 point font.
 First paragraph is not indented; subsequent paragraphs indented five spaces.

 Avoid footnotes or endnotes.
 Use parenthetical documentation.
 Include a “Sources Cited List” only if absolutely necessary.
-Follow AHR style guidelines for bibliographic entries.
+Follow JHR style guidelines for bibliographic entries.

-Submit reviews to the book review editor (firstname.lastname@example.org) by email attachment.
-The review should be in .doc format.
+Please contact the book reviews editor for approval before submitting a review.
+Approved and completed reviews should be sent to the book reviews editor by email attachment.
+The review should be in .doc or .docx format.

-Any questions about format of reviews can be directed to book review editor, Heather Ashley Hayes (email@example.com).
+Any questions about the format of reviews can be directed to the book reviews editor, Vessela Valiavitcharska.